Peter Racine Fricker: Later career

 Fricker became visiting professor of music at the University of California, Santa Barbara in 1964 and moved with his wife to Goleta, Santa Barbara the following year.
 Six years later, he took a permanent position at this university; he became chairman of the Music Department in 1970, and was appointed "faculty research lecturer" in 1979, the highest academic honour which the university bestows on its faculty.
 However, he maintained links with the UK and Europe through the International Society for Contemporary Music and the Composers' Guild of Great Britain.
 From 1984 to 1986 he was president of the Cheltenham International Festival of Music and Literature in England.
 He continued to compose large-scale works, including his Fourth and Fifth symphonies, the oratorio Whispers at these Curtains op 88 (1984) setting John Donne, and the Concerto for Orchestra, composed for the 1986 festival.
-His final orchestral work, Walk by Quiet Waters (1988), was written for the Santa Barbara Symphony Orchestra, for which he had become composer in residence.
-But Fricker died the following year, of cancer of the throat, in Santa Barbara, California, United States.
+His final orchestral work, With Joyance (1989), was written for the Santa Barbara Symphony Orchestra, for which he had become composer in residence.
+But Fricker died the following year, of cancer of the throat, in Santa Barbara, California, United States, aged 69.